alertmehub/alertme-component-angular-old/README.md

     - Alert me when my usage limit is near.
   - etc.

-The actual bussines alert topics are configured via an administration site.
-This component displys those topics and collects the preferences for each customer.
+The actual business alert topics are configured via an administration site.
+This component displays those topics and collects the preferences for each customer.

 ## Installation
 To pull the alertme component into your Angular project,